The Best Rivers In Ontario For Trout And Steelhead

 There is also good access further up the river at the Port Hope Conservation Area or at the Sylvan Glen Conservation area which is closed to fishing on October 1st. (check the fishing regurlations).

-This river is heavily enforced by police and OMNR officers and they charge a lot of anglers for fish limits, trespassing and littering.
-I have heard talks of access being denied in certain areas due to many unethical anglers littering, excess noise, and causing property damage.
+This river is heavily enforced by police and OMNR officers, and they charge many anglers for fish limits, trespassing, and littering.
+I have heard of access being denied in certain areas due to many unethical anglers littering, making excess noise, and causing property damage.

 Ganaraska Fishing Methods

-The Ganaraska is a decent-sized river of 25 to 40 feet wide in most places and it can be fished well using many methods.
-Fly fishing, float fishing, and casting lures are popular and productive on the trout, steelhead, and salmon on this river.
+The Ganaraska is a decent-sized river that is 25 to 40 feet wide in most places.
+It can be fished well using many methods.
+Fly fishing, float fishing, and casting lures are popular and productive for trout, steelhead, and salmon on this river.

 Graham Creek Fishing